Alescas/data/README.md

-# Collection of Dat Science projects.
+# Collection of Data Science projects.